owtscharenko/PyControlHost/README.rst

 The installation procedure for ControlHost is as follows:

 - Download and untar archive to emtpy directory, e.g. "ControlHost".
+Go to this directory:

 .. code-block:: bash